hotwax/oms-documentation/deployment&configuration/oms/additional-resources/Webtools.md

  The search results are presented in chronologically descending order, providing users with the output of the executed SQL command.

+{% hint style="info" %} Users must always use the `Select` query first, and then use subsequent queries to perform relevant actions.
+Furthermore, it is recommended to refrain from using `Delete` queries. {% endhint %}

 ___

 ## Service Engine